A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

-Other papers in this section focus on different types of time series, such as electroencephalogram (EEG) data for epilepsy detection (Ref.~\cite{art_14}) or emotion recognition (Refs.~\cite{art_411, art_412}).
-While emotion recognition may not seem directly related to the ``Health" topic, it is included here because it relies on EEG data.
+Other papers in this section focus on different types of time series, such as electroencephalogram (EEG) data for epilepsy detection (Refs.~\cite{art_14, art_658, art_660}) or emotion recognition (Refs.~\cite{art_411, art_412, art_661}).
+While emotion recognition may not seem directly related to the \enquote{Health} topic, it is included here because it relies on EEG data.
 The use of EEG in emotion recognition helps to identify more accurately true emotional states, as there physiological signals cannot be consciously controlled in the same way as facial expressions, tone of voice, or body posture \cite{art_411}.

 The selected papers were each published in different journals, with one paper per journal, primarily in the field of computer science.
-The majority of the corresponding authors are affiliated with academic institutions based in China.
+In terms of conference venues, \conferenza{KDD} and \conferenza{CIKM} are the two most popular, with three papers each.